Mazbaul/test-fns/Problem-3/README.md

 should appear, even if they have not taken a test.

 #Solution
---sql query is given in problem_3.sql file
+- sql query is given in problem_3.sql file